AppliedMechanics-EAFIT/SolidsPy/README.rst

 For further explanation check the `docs <http://solidspy.readthedocs.io/en/latest/>`__.

-Let's suppose that we a simple model represented by the following files (see `tutorials/square example <http://solidspy.readthedocs.io/en/latest/tutorials/square_example.html>`__ for further explanation).
+Let's suppose that we have a simple model represented by the following files (see `tutorials/square example <http://solidspy.readthedocs.io/en/latest/tutorials/square_example.html>`__ for further explanation).